Nomenclature of Isotoxal Polyhedra

 Edge Types and Polyhedron Identification

-For vertex-intransitive isotoxal polyhedra, edges connect a vertex of one equivalence class (A) with a vertex of another equivalence class (B).
+For vertex-intransitive isotoxal polyhedra, each edge connects a vertex of one equivalence class (A) with a vertex of another equivalence class (B).
 The vertices must lie on rotation axes and each vertex is most conveniently thought of as being on one of the two rays of the axis.
 Pairs of rays of rotation axes can be distinguished by the angle between them.
 Distinct angles can be represented by a letter.
 This produces symbols of the form "Gpqr" where:

 G = letter denoting the rotational symmetry group